serenity-js/serenity-js/docs/from-scripts-to-serenity-getting-started-writing-what-you-would-like-to-read.md

 :bulb: **PRO TIP**: Notice how can now get the name of the actor ('James') from the Cucumber scenario, rather than directly hard-coding it?
 This means we can use this step definition for any actor, and not just James.

 Actors have Goals, and need to perform Tasks to achieve these Goals.
 In this case, James's goal is to add "Buy some cereal" to his todo list.
 But before he can do this, our scenario needs James to start with todo list that already contains a couple of items - more specifically, "Buy some cookies" and "Walk the dog":

 ```gherkin
 Given that James has a todo list containing Buy some cookies, Walk the dog
 ```

-Let's make the implementation reflect this:
+Let's make the implementation reflect this (don't worry about your editor complaining that the `Start` class doesn't exist, we'll implement it in the next step):

 ```typescript
 // features/step_definitions/todo_user.steps.ts